 What is InRento’s Business Model?

-Thus on one side of the spectrum, you have InRento, actively sourcing and vetting a pipeline of deals and their underlying borrower before presenting validated ones as projects on the platform, and on the other end the investors who can pitch in their invested amounts starting from a minimum of €500 per project.
+On one side, InRento actively sources and vets a pipeline of deals and their underlying borrowers before presenting validated ones as projects on the platform.
+On the other end, investors can pitch in starting from a minimum of EUR 500 per project.
 Each property has a target amount of total funding to be obtained by a set deadline.
-Once the total amount of required funding is reached, the investors will start receiving a portion of rental income in line with the proportion of their investment.
+Once the total amount of required funding is reached, the investors start receiving a portion of rental income in line with the proportion of their investment.

-Occupancy of property, net rental yield and value appreciation
+Occupancy of property, net rental yield, and value appreciation

-Let’s take a look at this example:
+Let’s look at this example:

-- Loan value: €100,000
+- Loan value: EUR 100,000

-- Monthly rental income at 100% tenant occupancy: €1,000
+- Monthly rental income at 100% tenant occupancy: EUR 1,000

-- Fixed portion of monthly rental income: €600
+- Fixed portion of monthly rental income: EUR 600

-- At 100% occupancy: investors receive €800, borrower takes €200
+- At 100% occupancy: investors receive EUR 800, borrower takes EUR 200

-- At 0% occupancy: investors receive €600 (all paid by borrower)
+- At 0% occupancy: investors receive EUR 600 (all paid by borrower)

-- At 80% occupancy: investors receive €600 (fixed portion) plus €160 (80% of the balance of €200), borrowers receive €40 (20% of the balance of €200).
+- At 80% occupancy: investors receive EUR 600 (fixed portion) plus EUR 160 (80% of the balance of EUR 200), borrowers receive EUR 40 (20% of the balance of EUR 200)

 The revenues for InRento come from the following: